olafgeibig/obsidian-boy/docs/project.md

 #### KnowledgeBase
 Abstract base class for knowledge storage and retrieval.
 It adds knowledge related to a given key.
 The delete function deletes all knowledge related to key.
 The ask function answers questions against the knowledge base of a given key.
 #### FileSystemKnowledgeBase
 Concrete implementation of KnowledgeBase that stores the knowledge in the file system.
-The stored knowledge for a key will be loaded into the context of a cheap LLM to answer question.
+The stored knowledge for a key will be loaded into the context of a cheap LLM to answer the question.

-## Solution Proposals
+## Solution
-The solution is probably a mixture of fixed steps from the workflow while others may be better solved with an agentic approach.
-Probably LLM driven planning steps are beneficial.
-To be cost efficient the solution should use appropriate intelligent AI models for each step, ranging from simple and cheap models for easy tasks like summarization to more expensive capable models like planning.
-Probably memory should be added to the agents.
-All this has a huge impact on the technology choices.
-One candidate is to implement the solution with LangChain and LangGraph, the latter providing a graph based LLM control flow that allows a combination of single LLM executions and agent loops.
-Another contender is CrewAI, a multi-agent framework based on LangChain.
-CrewAI can be combined with LangGraph, crews could be executed by LangGraph nodes.
+The solution shall be implemented in Python with LangChain and LangGraph.
+The tools shall be implemented in descrete classes according to the UML model.
+An ObsidianBoy class shall contain the implementation of the workflow in LangGraph.
+Simple LangGraph nodes and nodes with agents.
+Both can use the provided tools.
+The code shall be put into the obsidian_boy module and tests go into the tests dir.

+To be cost effective the solution shall utilize 3 different capable LLMs:
+- A simple and fast model to summarize texts, extract data from text, and perform simple tasks.
+- A medium model for avaerage agentic tasks
+- A smart model to perform complex tasks, planning and reasoning.

 ## Types and Templates
 ### The daily note entry type